Improving statistical precision in Monte Carlo samples with negative weights via reweighting and uncertainty quantification: Introduction

 Previous works have attempted to resample already produced distributions \cite{Andersen:2020pr, Andersen:2022ue, Nachman:2020fff}, and others have used neural networks to map between physics distributions \cite{Andreassen:2019nnm}.
 A contemporary paper~\cite{Nachman:2025sp} proposed a negative refinement method to remove or reduce negative weights via reweighting.
 This paper's similar reweighting method was simultaneously developed in parallel.
-In addition, Ref.\cite{Nachman:2025sp} is expanded upon with new contributions on the impacts of the reweighting on statistical uncertainty and the proper handling of uncertainties on the reweighting.
-This paper starts with a discussion on the experimental consequences of negative weights in Section~\ref{sec:consequence_of_negative} and their origin in Section~\ref{sec:origin_of_negative}.
-In Section~\ref{sec:reweighting_derivation} the reweighting function is derived and its application strategy is described in Section~\ref{sec:application_strategy}.
-In Section~\ref{sec:reweightnoUncert} the case of exact reweighting is discussed and it is applied using the double slit experiment in Section~\ref{sec:double_slit} to demonstrate the significant gains in statistical uncertainty when the reweighting is known exactly.
-In Section~\ref{sec:uncertainty_quantification} the situation where the reweighting function is less precisely known is addressed.
-This paper presents a method for estimating the reweighting function in Section~\ref{sec:model_choice} and proposes a method for estimating the associated uncertainties in Section~\ref{sec:uncertainty_properties} using established ensemble method \cite{Efron:1992spr, Efron:1994ib}.
-A prescription for applying the uncertainties event-by-event is presented in Section~\ref{sec:event_uncertainties} and at the final observable level in Section~\ref{sec:histogram_uncertainties}.
+In addition, Ref.~\cite{Nachman:2025sp} is expanded upon with new contributions on the impacts of the reweighting on statistical uncertainty and the proper handling of uncertainties on the reweighting.
+This paper starts with a discussion on the experimental consequences of negative weights in Sec.~\ref{sec:consequence_of_negative} and their origin in Sec.~\ref{sec:origin_of_negative}.
+In Sec.~\ref{sec:reweighting_derivation} the reweighting function is derived and its application strategy is described in Sec.~\ref{sec:application_strategy}.
+In Sec.~\ref{sec:reweightnoUncert} the case of exact reweighting is discussed and it is applied using the double slit experiment in Sec.~\ref{sec:double_slit} to demonstrate the significant gains in statistical uncertainty when the reweighting is known exactly.
+In Sec.~\ref{sec:uncertainty_quantification} the situation where the reweighting function is less precisely known is addressed.
+This paper presents a method for estimating the reweighting function in Sec.~\ref{sec:model_choice} and proposes a method for estimating the associated uncertainties in Sec.~\ref{sec:uncertainty_properties} using an established ensemble method \cite{Efron:1992spr, Efron:1994ib}.
+A prescription for applying the uncertainties event-by-event is presented in Sec.~\ref{sec:event_uncertainties} and at the final observable level in Sec.~\ref{sec:histogram_uncertainties}.